pfrenssen/coder/scripts/coder_format/tests/README.txt

 * Download the Text_Diff package from PEAR into this directory, i.e.

-  tests/coder_format/
+  scripts/coder_format/tests/

-  ..., extract the archive and rename the folder from "Text_Diff-0.x.x" to "Text".
+  and extract the archive, and rename the folder from "Text_Diff-0.x.x" to "Text".

 * If not already done, go to admin/build/modules, and enable Coder module.